Neidan: Qi

 Qi or ch'i is defined as the "natural energy of the universe" and manifests in everyone and everything.
 By means of internal alchemy, Taoists strive to maintain a positive free flow of qi through the body in paths or meridians moving to each individual organ. as Stagnation of qi is a primary or root cause of many health conditions in traditional Chinese thinking.

 Healing practices such as acupuncture, Tui na, cupping and herbal medicines are believed to open up the qi meridians throughout the body so that the qi can flow freely.
 Keeping qi in balance and flowing throughout the body promotes health; imbalance can lead to sickness.

 Shen

-Shen is the original spirit of the body.
+Shen is the spirit of animation of the body.
 To have good Shen is to look vital and glowing on the surface of the skin and the gloss and spark seen in the eyes.
 It is the hue on the leaf of a tree.
-Taoists try to become conscious of shen through contemplative practices, including meditation.
+Taoists understand that conscious is shen through contemplative practices, including meditation.